ppseprus/data-recovery-poc/README.md

 1. Organise the test data
 2. Create a local copy of the test data
-3. Format the SD card
+3. Format the SD card, using _Disk Utility_
 	A. Mac OS Extended (Journaled)
 	B. Fat32
 4. Copy the test data onto the SD card
-5. Format the SD card
+5. Format the SD card, using _Disk Utility_
+	A. Fat32
+	B. ExFat
+6. **Interrupt the formatting**
-6. Select a program for _the list_
+7. Select a program for _the list_
-7. Try every possible way of recovery
+8. Try every possible way of recovery
-8. Assess results and note observations
+9. Assess results and note observations

 ## The Test Data